antrea-io/antrea/docs/design/architecture.md

 to allocate IPs from the subnet to all local Pods.
 A local Pod is assigned an IP when the CNI ADD command is received for that Pod.

+`NodeIPAMController` can run in `kube-controller-manager` context, or within the context of Antrea Controller.

 For every remote Node, Antrea Agent adds an OVS flow to send the traffic to that Node through the appropriate tunnel.
 The flow matches the packets' destination IP against each Node's subnet.